Boattiex/Web-Video-Streaming-Service/README.md

 This project was created for the Co-Operative Education (Year: 2019)

-at National Electronics and Computer Technology Center (NECTEC) with Internet Innovation Research Team (INO) in Thailand
+at National Electronics and Computer Technology Center (NECTEC) with Internet Innovation Research Team (INO) in Thailand.

 Especially my friend Thanawich In-um!